 Interactive exhibit at Science Centre Singapore with colorful displays and visitors exploring.

 Get your booking confirmed instantly

-The Fire Tornado Show produces a towering flame vortex exceeding six meters, providing a visually striking demonstration of scientific principles through fire.
+A towering flame vortex exceeding six meters is created during The Fire Tornado Show, providing a spectacular demonstration of scientific principles through fire.

-Ticket entry to KidsSTOP depending on the selection made
+Entry ticket to KidsSTOP, depending on the selection made

+Interactive exhibit at Science Centre Singapore with colorful displays and visitors exploring.